AHFERREIRA/adordd/README.md

 # adordd
 adordd for (x)Harbour

+If you are working with Harbour please move all STATICS top dordd.prg before  #ifndef __XHARBOUR__ otherwise youll get compile error.

-1) Just add adordd.prg to your project
+1) Just add adordd.prg to your project and include adordd.ch

 2) Set parameters as in tryadordd.prg (see in adordd.ch for syntax)